This data provides information about the number and types of applications that Land Registry completed in October 2016.

 Top three customers for searches

 Notes to editors

-- Transaction Data is published on the fifteenth working day of each month.
-The October Transaction Data will be published at 11am on Monday 21 December 2015 at data.gov.
+Transaction Data is published on the 15th working day of each month.
+The November Transaction Data will be published at 11am on Wednesday 21 December 2016 at data.gov.uk

 Senior Press Officer